lumeland/lume.land/docs/creating-pages/page-files.md

 order: 1
 ---

-Pages are the files that are loaded, processed and saved in your site.
-You can create pages using different formats (`md`, `js`, `ts`, `jsx`, `tsx`, `yml`, etc), but the simplest way is by adding a Markdown file in the root directory with a suitable filename and `.md` as the extension.
+Pages are the files that are loaded, processed and exported.
+You can create pages using different formats, but the simplest way is by adding a Markdown file in the root directory with a suitable filename and `.md` as the extension.
 Lume will load these files and generate HTML pages with them:

 ```txt
 ├── index.md     => /index.html